dnil/FindSV/README.md

 to analyse only one of the folders, run the pipeline using the following arguments:

-python FindSV --analysis projectfolders --project runthisproject
+- python FindSV --analysis projectfolders --project runthisproject

 where runthisfolder is the project folder you wish to run.

+The available tools of the pipeline may be listed using the following command
+- python FindSV --list

+At the moment the available tools are:
+- Fermikit
+- FindTranslocations
+- CNVnator

 The config file